fbpx

 How to assess a recruiter?

-When you have a pipeline of potential recruiters ready at your end, the next step is to assess and reach out to the one’s best suit your business needs.
+When you have a pipeline of potential recruiters ready at your end, the next step is to assess and reach out to the ones that best suit your business needs through effective agency comparison.

 a) Research the recruiter’s network